 Have you ever wondered which NFL receiver finished a single season with 1,000 yards or more on the fewest receptions?
 Probably not, but if you’re a sports fan (now that the concept has been brought to your attention) you probably want to know anyway, and you want to know now!
 So with little ado, I present all of the NFL receivers to finish with 1,000+ yards and 50 or fewer catches.

 The Stat Whisperer

 By now you’re probably saying to yourself, "I’m so glad that I know this thing I didn’t even know I wanted to know earlier."
-It's likely that you are not even reading the remainder of this article, because for the statistics junkie, the numbers are all we need.
-On the off chance that you are still reading this, I offer a question: Why did you need to know this thing?
+It's likely that you are not even reading the remainder of this article because for the statistics junkie, the numbers are all that's needed.
+On the off chance that you are still reading this, I ask you a question: Why did you need to know this thing?

 We scratch our chin and think to ourselves, "This running back was probably fast and/or quick.
 This explains the high average per carry.
 He was probably small and/or slight.
 He may have had durability/injury problems or perhaps he was called upon to perform a number of other duties, such as punt and kick returner.
 This explains the low number of carries."
 And more likely than not, this sports profiler would be correct.
 Unlike balancing our checkbooks, examining these sorts of numbers is fun, even relaxing.
 It keeps our minds active.

 So what do the receiver stats in the table say to us?
 The answer is many things.
 Let’s start with the overall NFL trends that we can see reflected in the information.
 First, you’ll probably notice how seldom a 50 catch or fewer 1,000 yards receiving season occurs in the modern era.
 One player, DeSean Jackson, has accomplished the feat in the ongoing 2010-2019 decade, no player did so in the 2000-2009 decade, and only one player, Michael Haynes, broke the barrier in the 90s.